-2.3.2 The Robert Hooke building
+2.4.2 The Robert Hooke building

 The department has four seminar rooms in the Robert Hooke building, the Richard Bird Room, the Christopher Strachey room, the Tony Hoare Room and Room 114.
-These rooms will be used for classes and from time to time may be used for small lecture courses.
+These rooms are used for classes and from time to time will be used for small lecture courses.
 The building is located on Parks Road, to the north of the University Museum of Natural History.
 The building can be accessed using your University card.

-2.3.3 Computing resources
+2.4.3 Computing resources